IS&T maintains a limited pool of loaner laptops that may be requested by current students for academic use.

 If equipment requires repair or replacement for any neglegence, the student's Bursar's Account will automatically be billed for actual repair costs or a replacement fee of $1000, whichever is lower.

-You must let us know how you long you will require the loaner laptop.
+You must let us know how you long you will require the loaner.
 If you need a laptop for multiple semesters, you must return it at the end of each semester for a check up before we extend your loan.
 Please note any special scheduling issues in your request.
 When in doubt, notify us early of any delays or issues with returning a laptop on time.

 - Semester: One academic semester at a time.
 Laptops are due on the last day of Finals Week at the end of the semester during which they were checked out.